 iii.
 The digested portion of the organic matter is later reabsorbed into the body.

 Parasites are structurally modified organisms that depend wholly or partially on other living organisms for their food and survival.
-The structural adaptation of tapeworm for example, demonstrating parasitic feeding has been discussed earlier in this chapter.
+The structural adaptation of tapeworms, for example, demonstrating parasitic feeding has been discussed earlier in this chapter

 PROCESS OF FEEDING IN PROTOZOA, HYDRA AND MAMMALS